nicktsai1988/myprojects/README.md

 MessageWind(MessageStorm) is a chat software like QQ, and the development tool is Qt4.8.

-filetransfer is a softwore which transmit files between Linux OS by Linux socket.
+filetransfer is a softwore which transmit files between Linux OS by socket interface.

 Author: Nick Tsai
 Email: nicktsai@163.com